flagarde/CMakeMM/README.md

 include(MyWonderfulModule)
 ```

 *Will download the module `MyWonderfulModule.cmake` is it's not present in the `CMAKE_MODULE_PATH` folders or `Modules` folder, then include it.
-Otherwise it will just include it.*
+Otherwise, it will just include it.*

 ## ⚗  Example